 Overall, the food is balanced and can help your dog achieve a stronger immune system and healthier coat.

-To get a better understanding of the quality of a product, you need to look at the ingredients list.
+To get a better understanding of the quality of a puppy or adult dog food product, you need to look at the ingredients list.
 Manufacturers include a list of ingredients and important nutritional information on the package.
 Here are some things to look for when you're shopping.

 It's important that you consult with your vet when you make the switch to a new food.
 They'll be able to perform tests and determine if their protein supply is beneficial or detrimental.